Aeldit/Cyan/README.md

 #### ✅ List of commands :

-    /bed -> teleport the player to his bed or respawn anchor, depending one which one is the respawn point /bedof -> teleport the player to the bed or respawn anchor of the specified player (only works if the player is online)
+    /bed -> teleport the player to his bed or respawn anchor, depending one which one is the respawn point /bedof [player_name] -> teleport the player to the bed or respawn anchor of the specified player (only works if the player is online)
     /surface -> teleport the player to the surface